Congestive Heart Failure

 - If you need immediate relief, you can access the state’s only acute heart failure clinic with infusion capabilities.
 Our goal is to help you avoid an emergency room visit or overnight hospital stay.

-- Novel treatments through clinical trials.
+- Congestive heart failure clinical trials.
 Because we are one of only nine U.S. centers in the National Institutes of Health's Heart Failure Clinical Research Network, you may have access to major heart failure clinical trials, and your treatment options may include the most current advances and technologies, including studies of stem cell therapy and other advances.

-- Our heart failure rehabilitation program teaches you how to live with your disease.
+- Cardiac rehab for heart failure.
+Our heart failure rehabilitation program teaches you how to live with your disease.
 If you receive an implanted device, you’ll participate in our specialized clinic that ensures the device is continually fine-tuned for optimum performance.

 Heart failure may be managed using one of the following therapies, which aim to improve how your heart and/or valves function, and how your blood flows to your heart and the rest of your body.